2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/CacheAllStreams.md

 # Data Source: CacheAllStreams

 ## Purpose / Description
-The **CacheAllStreams** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **CacheAllStreams** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will cache all streams passing through it, based on the parameters which led to the current In-state.